CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 Execute the master installer using `sudo bash linux-master-installer.sh`, then download BulletBot via option `1` in the installer menu.

+??? info "Downloading from a specific release"
-* If you know what you are doing and rather download a specific release (such as a pre-release), download the corresponding master installer via: `cd ~/ && wget -N https://github.com/CodeBullet-Community/BulletBot/releases/download/[tag]/linux-master-installer.sh && sudo chmod +x linux-master-installer.sh`
+    If you rather download a specific release (such as a pre-release), download the corresponding master installer via: `cd ~/ && wget -N https://github.com/CodeBullet-Community/BulletBot/releases/download/[tag]/linux-master-installer.sh && sudo chmod +x linux-master-installer.sh`

     * Replace `[tag]` with the tag/version number of the release you want to download the master installer from.
     * Please note that if you use this method, you might not get the results that you are expecting, since the master and sub-master installers will usually grab files from the most recent release.
 Pre-releases, on the other hand, will only grab items from the release it was in.

 ### Running the Master Installer for the First Time